-Adelaide – The Songs Fringe show opened at The Grace Emily Hotel, to a full house on Sunday Feb 28th.
+Adelaide – The Songs Fringe show opened at The Grace Emily Hotel, to a full house on Sunday Feb 28.
 Attracting great reviews from Clothesline and The Barefoot Review, the audience was at full capacity for the follow up shows.
-Further accolades given by Rip It Up following the second show.
+Further accolades were given by Rip It Up following the second show.

 Adelaide Song Tour Launch

 The Adelaide Songs Project was launched during the SA History Festival 2015 with a concert tour.
 Starting with a small concert at the City Library, May 9th, where the project began.
 The major concerts, [two sold out shows] were held in the historic Ayers House, May 23.

 I was joined by Emily A Smith on lead guitar.
 St Cuthbert’s choir stepped in at the evening concert to add their voice to ‘Stormy Summer Blues’.
 I had the pleasure of playing a song, penned by Adrienne Lovelock, with the fab crew from Brillig.

 Heritage Arts and Traditions combined with Adelaide City council ran a series of songwriter workshops in the new City Library with local songwriters in 2014.
 The council were concerned about the lack of songs written about the city and challenged local composers to pen some tales specifically about Adelaide City.